About the Forest

 The Gila National Forest boasts a rich history of the Mogollon and Apache Indians, Spaniards, Mexicans, ranchers, prospectors and miners.
 Apache Chiefs Mangas Coloradas, Geronimo, and Victorio, Aldo Leopold: conservationist, ecologist and author of the Sand County Almanac, and renowned lion hunter Ben Lilly are but a few of the personalities from the past that have left their mark in the Gila.
 Place names like Raw Meat Canyon, Tepee Canyon and Grave Canyon tell the tales of the past.

-During one of Aldo Leopold's hunting trips into the Gila National Forest he eloquently stated, "We reached the old wolf in time to watch a fierce green fire dying in her eyes.
+Some time prior to his recommendation that the Gila be managed as the world's first designated wilderness, Aldo Leopold was working on a survey crew in the neighboring Apache National Forest and had an experience that he later reflected on with some regret.
+He eloquently stated, "We reached the old wolf in time to watch a fierce green fire dying in her eyes.
 I realized then, and have known ever since, that there was something new to me in those eyes ... something known only to her and to the mountain.
 I was young then, and full of trigger-itch; I thought that because fewer wolves meant more deer that no wolves would mean hunters' paradise.
 But after seeing the green fire die, I sensed that neither the wolf nor the mountain agreed with such a view."
 Such is the legacy of the Gila; a beautiful and unique forest with majestic mountains; a complex interwoven fabric of all living things.